Glycolic acid serum is readily becoming the most cult-favorite acid that is secretly transformative in skincare routines around the world.

 Concentration Levels: What’s Right for You?

-- 6–10% – Great for intermediate users
+- 6–10% – Good for the intermediate users

 Ingredients to Look for with Glycolic Acid